SayedTurzo/Endless-Existence/Assets/EndlessExistence/README.md

 - **EE_IItem**: Interface for single Item functions
 - **InteractionSensor**: For detecting player collision
 - **InputHandler**: Player input
+- **EE_Inventory**: Inventory System

 ## Installation

-1. Download the Easy Item Interaction package from the Unity Asset Store.
+1. Download the Easy Interaction System package from the Unity Asset Store.
 2. Import the package into your Unity project.
 3. Follow the provided documentation for instructions on how to use the asset.